Sex Hormones and Cortisol Relationships, Plus Impact on Thyroid Hormones

 How can estradiol replacement affect blood cortisol tests and saliva cortisol tests?

 I believe that this is because the hypothalamic-pituitary-adrenal axis (HPA), uses free cortisol as its input.
 Oral estrogen replacement raises CBG, thus binding more of the free cortisol to protein.
 The HPA responds by requesting the adrenals to make more cortisol to compensate for higher CBG.
 The net result is that all cortisol blood tests can show falsely inflated cortisol levels.
 Whilst the free cortisol in saliva tests remains unaffected.
 Note: the same thing will occur in those women with unusually high natural estrogen levels.
+As mentioned above, if there is a HPA axis issue already, then free cortisol might lower.

 The structure of the adrenal glands is the same in men and in women – this includes the pathways to cortisol production.

-Women’s progesterone levels are usually much higher than men’s but only when they are cycling and getting ovarian progesterone production.
 When cycles are finished and the estrogen and progesterone levels fall, it is the small background production of these hormones by the adrenals that continues.
-This background production of progesterone and estrogen is the same level as in men – because we share the same physiology of the adrenals.
+This background production of progesterone and estrogen is the same level as in men – because men and women share the same physiology of the adrenals.
+There is no difference in the structure and the pathways.

 This does not take away from the need to have progesterone at a good healthy post-menopausal level and to have it balanced with the right level of estrogen in post-menopausal women.
 Fixing a low progesterone level, especially one that is not balanced against the estrogen level, is a good thing and will often lead to the patient feeling far healthier.